sandbox-bio/sandbox.bio/src/content/datepro-02-data-retrieval/steps/Step03.md

 #### Standard error output

-This happens because it is displaying that information into the standard er- ror output, which was not redirected to the file.
+This happens because it is displaying that information into the standard error output, which was not redirected to the file.
 The `>` character without any preceding number by default redirects the standard output.
 The same happens if we precede it by the number 1.
 If we do not want to see that information, we can also redirect the standard error output (2), but in this